e1ixyz/ChatMenu/README.md

 - **Dynamic commands** – every child under `commands:` becomes `/yourcommand` at runtime, with optional self/target modes and tab-complete for target menus.
 - **Structured YAML menus** – compose lines from `text` and `button` segments so large inline menus stay readable.
 Legacy bracket syntax (`[display|commands|hover]`) still works for existing configs.
 - **Inline notifications** – add `notify.viewer` / `notify.target` to a button to send feedback without padding the config with `/tellraw`.
+- **Conditional content** – gate individual lines or buttons with a `permission:` so only players with that node see them.
 - **Console, player, or proxy execution** – choose executors per button (`run-as: player`, `run-as: proxy-player`) or per command (`player:/cmd`, `proxy:/cmd`). `%player%` and `%target%` placeholders are substituted at runtime.
 - **PlaceholderAPI aware** – render text/hover with viewer or target context (`context: target`).
 Offline lookups are attempted when needed.
 - **Reload safe** – `/chatmenu reload` re-parses config, registers new commands, and retires old ones without a server restart.